 If SIBO is present, the bacteria in your intestine will break down the sugar and release hydrogen and methane into your bloodstream.
 These gases will then be absorbed by your lungs and exhaled when you breathe out.

 Your doctor may also use lactulose breath testing to diagnose SIBO.
 In this test, you will drink a lactulose solution.
 Lactulose is a type of sugar that cannot be fully digested by the bacteria in small bowel.

 If SIBO is present, the bacterial metabolism of lactulose will release hydrogen and methane into your bloodstream.

 Your doctor may also use a stool test to diagnose SIBO.
 In this test, a sample of your stool will be tested for the presence of bacteria.

-Ayurvedic Treatment for SIBO
+SIBO Ayurvedic Treatment

 Ayurveda is an ancient system of medicine from India that uses a holistic approach to treat the whole person rather than just the symptoms of disease.
 Ayurveda views gut health as the foundation of overall health and well-being, and therefore, SIBO is considered a serious condition in Ayurvedic medicine.

 Ayurvedic treatment for SIBO focuses on detoxifying the gut, in specific the small intestines to get rid of the harmful bacteria, healing the gut biofilm (lining), supporting immune system to reduce inflammation and re balancing the gut flora so that SIBO relapse doesn’t happen in future.